dotrosedotnet/tic-tac-toe-for-recurse-center/README.md

 ## Urgent TODO

-- map curses window grid onto game grid, so that each square has its' own coordinate
+### map curses window grid onto game grid, so that each square has its' own coordinate

-  - this will make win-states calculable
+this will make win-states calculable

-- win-states lol
+### win-states lol

-- putting down moves!
+they are presently calculated dependent on grid size, but they can't be implemented until...

+### players can enter moves

+players will take turns inputting their symbol using either spacebar or enter

 ## what I'm presently distracted by